arataca89/basic/README.md

-# basic
+# a89BASIC
-a89BASIC - uma versão da saudosa linguagem BASIC
+Uma versão da saudosa linguagem BASIC.
+## 20210514
+- Início do projeto.
+- main.go